AsyncDisplayKit/Documentation/docs/_docs/text-node.md

 ### Link Attributes

-In order to designate chunks of your text as a link, you first need to set the <code>linkAttributes</code> array to an array of strings which will be used as keys of links in your attributed string.
-Then, when setting up the attributes of your string, you can use these keys to point to appropriate NSURLs.
+In order to designate chunks of your text as a link, you first need to set the `linkAttributes` array to an array of strings which will be used as keys of links in your attributed string.
+Then, when setting up the attributes of your string, you can use these keys to point to appropriate `NSURL`s.

 <div class = "highlight-group">
 <span class="language-toggle"><a data-lang="swift" class="swiftButton">Swift</a><a data-lang="objective-c" class = "active objcButton">Objective-C</a></span>